Balazs23/hello-birthday/docs/Deployment.md

 ### :green_book: Finalize deployment
 After we are confidental of the new version of application running fine, we can set it as revision `BLUE` with command `scripts/preview.sh --production`

+## Monitoring

+Application also provides a "ping" endpoint, which can be used for at least for health check monitoring.
+This endpoint needs to be improvide, like during request check the database is reachable or not.